 The Tragic End of Cleopatra

 William Shakespeare was an uncommon talent in the sky of English Literature.
-He was second to none who had created a revolution in the history of Mark Antony and Cleopatra.
-Cleopatra was his uncommon creation which was bedded on his strong wilforce and his integrated efforts.
-In the history, Cleopatra was a beautiful lady who by dint of courage and perseverance won the heart of Mark Antony, the emperor of Roman empire after the death of Julius Cesar.
+He was second to none in creating a revolution in the history of Mark Antony and Cleopatra.
+Cleopatra was his uncommon creation, which was based on his strong will and his integrated efforts.
+In history, Cleopatra was a beautiful lady who, by dint of courage and perseverance, won the heart of Mark Antony, the emperor of the Roman Empire, after the death of Julius Cesar.

-The last days and death of Cleopatra and Mark Antony have been vividly reflected as per history.
+The last days and death of Cleopatra and Mark Antony have been vividly reflected in history.
 Antony died a slow death after an initially unsuccessful suicide attempt by way of a stab wound to the abdomen.
-It is argued that Cleopatra (and her two servants) probably committed suicide through poisoning, rather than the bite of an asp (viper) as is popularly believed.
+It is argued that Cleopatra (and her two servants) probably committed suicide through poisoning, rather than the bite of an asp (viper), as is popularly believed.

 Writers and historians have created such diverse images of Cleopatra that it is difficult to distinguish between reality and myth — the capable and beloved last Queen of Egypt versus the romanticised version of a seductive, ambitious, beautiful woman manipulating all around her to her own advantage.